impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 ```

-So the RBENV version mentions every variable which [the README file](https://tiswww.case.edu/php/chet/readline/README) mentions, but it also mentions some variables which aren't in the README:
+So the RBENV version mentions every variable which [the README file](https://tiswww.case.edu/php/chet/readline/README){:target="_blank" rel="noopener"} mentions, but it also mentions some variables which aren't in the README:

  - SHOBJ_XLDFLAGS
  - SHOBJ_LIBS